Synaco/prolug-linux-admin/unit7/u7_worksheet.md

 3. How do you think something like this affects performance baselines?

 It helps establish a consistent trend amongst the servers you administer.
-If something deviates, it's a lot easier to tell if all server are running the same packages/software.
+If something deviates, it's a lot easier to tell if all servers are running the same packages/software.

 ## Definitions